This section of Ch. 6 will cover the following topics:

 To engage in critical thinking, a student must be willing to do three things:

-- apply criteria: use specific standards against which to measure the material
+- apply criteria: use specific standards to measure the material

 - demonstrate judgment: think reasonably using previous experience and knowledge